pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

     site_username: "@PubMobDotCom"
     creator_username: "@schmonz"
     title: "Legacy Open Source Fridays"
-    description: "Contribute to a historically significant Open Source project, enjoy the cumulative effect of your efforts, and gain new insights into *your* legacy code.
+    description: "Contribute to a historically significant Open Source project, enjoy the cumulative effect of your efforts, and gain new insights into your own legacy code.
 This codebase needs plenty of mending and many new features, and presents unusual constraints to focus our decision-making."
     image_url: "https://pubmob.com/assets/images/pubs/amitaischleier.jpg"
 ---
 _(Don't know C?
 Neither did I, until I met this code.
 You know languages inspired by C. I'm quite sure you'll be able to understand, contribute, learn, and enjoy, or your money back.
 Please keep reading.)_